codecontemplator/articles/hylomorphisms/readme.md

 type Algebra f a = f a -> a
 ```

-In category theory most concept comes with a dual where the arrows are reversed.
+In category theory most concepts come with a dual where the arrows are reversed.
 The new concept is usually named "co-" plus the original one.
 Lets try that

 ```haskell
 type Coalgebra f a = a -> f a